 Do you actually need to line your curtains?

-Before we get started, can we talk about if you actually need curtain lining?
+Before we get started, can we talk about if you actually need curtain backing?

-No one says that all curtains have to be lined.
+No one says that all curtains have to use curtain backing.
 I have some curtains in my house (specifically these roman shades) that are not lined.
 I love that they aren’t lined.
 I love that the shades let in light and if they were lined they would look almost too heavy for the window.

 It all depends on the look you want to create and your fabric.